 Acceptable Targets: Used with varying degrees of intensity: the more the writers hate it, the meaner they'll be.
 So far, everything has been ripe for parody.

 Anvilicious: Surprisingly averted.
-It doesn't go nearly as far as Family Guy often do and is all the better for it.
+It doesn't go nearly as far as Family Guy often does and is all the better for it.

 Parodied in an episode where, after Francine is worried that her and Stan's new friends might get an abortion, he says...